CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-02.md

 ## Review

 In this lab, you:
-- Launched a phishing simulation using credential harvesting.
+- Configured and launched a phishing simulation targeting credential harvesting.
-- Created a malware attachment simulation to test file-based threats.
+- Set up a malware attachment simulation to assess user response to file-based threats.
-- Assigned targeted user training for simulated attacks.
+- Assigned targeted security training to users involved in the simulations.
-- Verified simulation progress and results in the dashboard.
+- Monitored simulation status and user interactions in the Attack Simulation Training dashboard.

 ## You have successfully completed the lab.
 Click on Next to Continue